MicrosoftLearning/mslearn-ai-concepts/Instructions/exercises/05-vision.md

 Let's start by chatting with a generative AI model.
 In this exercise, we'll use the the **MobileNetV3** CNN-based computer vision model for image classification and the **Microsoft Phi 3 Mini model** small language model to interpret and answer questions about the images.

-> **Note**: The models will run in your browser, on your local computer.
+> **Note**: The model will run in your browser, on your local computer.
 Performance may vary depending on the available memory in your computer and your network bandwidth to download the model.
 If WebLLM models are not supported in your browser, a fallback mode with reduced functionality will be enabled.
+After opening the app, use the **?** (*About this app*) icon in the chat area to find out more.

 1. In a web browser, open the **[Chat Playground](https://aka.ms/chat-playground){:target="_blank"}** at `https://aka.ms/chat-playground`.
 1. Wait for the model to download and initialize.